sriramcse31/Planit_Test/README.md

 Project reads the application URL from the properties file located under src\test\resources.

-Project is optimised to work on both the versions of the application.
+Tests are optimised to work on both the versions of the application.

 http://jupiter.cloud.planittesting.com